sinanduman/crm/README.md

 crm
 ===

-It is a web based CRM application coded in JSP and Servlet.
+It is a web based ERPi application coded in JSP and Servlet.
 Development in progress.
 You can look up swf presentation file to know how it works.